ibm-cloud-docs/containers/storage-block-vpc.md

 * Set a custom IOPs value.
 * Set up {{site.data.keyword.block_storage_is_short}} with a file system type other than `ext4`.
 * Set up encryption.
+* Set up SSD defined performance.

+Before you begin
-1. Review the [Storage class reference](/docs/containers?topic=containers-storage-block-vpc-sc-ref) to determine the `profile` that you want to use for your storage class.
-You can also review the [custom profiles](/docs/vpc?topic=vpc-block-storage-profiles#custom) if you want to specify custom IOPs for your {{site.data.keyword.block_storage_is_short}}.
+:   Review the [Storage class reference](/docs/containers?topic=containers-storage-block-vpc-sc-ref) to determine the `profile` that you want to use for your storage class.
+:   You can also review the [custom profiles](/docs/vpc?topic=vpc-block-storage-profiles#custom) if you want to specify custom IOPs for your {{site.data.keyword.block_storage_is_short}}.
+:   If you want to use an SSD defined performance (SDP) profile, [review the capacity range and IOPs details](/docs/vpc?topic=vpc-block-storage-profiles&interface=ui#defined-performance-profile).
+Note that when using an SSD defined performance, the capacity of the volume is determine by the IOPs and throughput that you specify.

-    If you want to use a pre-installed storage class as a template, you can get the details of a storage class by using the `kubectl get sc <storageclass> -o yaml` command.
+:   You can use an existing storage class as a starting point for creating your own class.
+Save the details of an existing storage class by using the `kubectl get sc <storageclass> -o yaml` command.
-    {: tip}

-2. Create a customized storage class configuration file.
+1. Create a customized storage class configuration file.

     ```yaml
     apiVersion: storage.k8s.io/v1